artus9033/Skia-Arithmetic-Calculator/README.md

 just configure build-all run-tests run-gui
 ```

+## VS Code scenarios

+The project carries the following preconfigured launch scenarios:

+- GUI App (Debug)
+- GUI App (Release)
+- Tests (Debug)
+- Tests (Release)

+Debug scenarios attach a debugger - `lldb` on MacOS (since GDB is not supported by Apple Silicon chips) and `gdb` on other platforms.

 ## Simplified scripts - Just

 This project uses [Just](https://github.com/casey/just) to simplify all operations, centralizing them in a single file.